 Then TV comes up.
 While a lot of people are watching the latest viral show, I’m watching some obscure show on Syfy that almost no one has ever heard of.
 When trending shows or movies come up, I’m shut out of all those conversations.
 It’s lonely.

 I also don’t cook — my husband takes care of that side of things.
-So there goes the Instant Pot conversations.
+So there go the Instant Pot conversations.
 Shut out again.

 I refuse to bitch about my husband in public.
 There goes another topic of conversation.

 But I also like to talk about other weird things, things that just don’t fit, stuff that I’m interested in but others often aren’t (things like Oxford commas, “The Magicians,” and the new poetry book I just bought).
 When something hilarious or ridiculous happens, the first thing I think is, “I have got to tell Trish about this.”
 Trish lives 700 miles away or on Facebook Messenger.
 When all of your friends live on the internet, life can feel kind of lonely.
 You pull out your phone a lot.
 That makes real life even more lonely.

 Like Jason Isbell says in “Alabama Pines,” no one one gives a damn about the things I give a damn about.
 (It’s cool, you’ve never heard of him).

 Though my reasons for being lonely, for not fitting in might be different than yours, I doubt I’m alone in this.
 Because other moms — moms who wear leggings and are into “mom culture” and avidly watch shows like Game of Thrones — feel lonely and left out, too.
 Our reasons are varied, but the feelings remain the same.